 harder.
 And no repairs are needed.
 These smaller holes don’t cause any symptoms.

-especially in a very young child.
+a very young child.

-If your child has a larger VSD, he
+If your child has a larger VSD,

-or she may need some type of repair.
+they may need some type of repair.
 Infants and children with larger VSDs often have

 normally.
-A large, unrepaired VSD can over time cause higher (elevated) pressure in the
+A large, unrepaired VSD can over time cause higher (elevated) pressure in

 blood vessels in the lungs.
-The higher pressure can lead to decreased oxygen levels in
+The higher pressure can lead to decreased oxygen levels

 Healthcare providers often advise